MuhammadUmerKhan/Diagnosify-LLM-Powered-Medical-Report-Insights/README.md

 - **Summarize**: Provide simple summaries with health tips 📋.
 - **Chat**: Answer questions about your report with a friendly AI chatbot 🤗.
 - **Share**: Download a PDF summary to share with your doctor 📥.
+- **Evaluate**: Assess chatbot accuracy with RAGAS for reliable insights 📈.

 ### ✨ Features
 - **Multi-Format Support**: Upload PDFs, PNGs, or JPEGs 📄🖼️.